-NHMRC Elizabeth Blackburn Investigator Grant Awards
+Elizabeth Blackburn Investigator Grant Awards

-NHMRC Peter Doherty Investigator Grant Awards
+Peter Doherty Investigator Grant Awards

 These awards are named to honour the Australian Nobel Laureate Professor Peter Doherty AC FRS FAA FMedSci, a researcher in the field of viral immunology.
 He received the Albert Lasker Award for basic medical research in 1995 and the Nobel Prize in Physiology or Medicine jointly with Rolf Zinkernagel in 1996 for their discoveries concerning the specificity of cell-mediated immune defence.
 Professor Doherty was named Australian of the Year in 1997.
-From 2019 the Peter Doherty Awards recognise the highest ranked application in the Emerging Leadership and Leadership categories of Investigator Grants.
+From 2019 the Peter Doherty Awards recognise the highest ranked recipient in the Emerging Leadership and Leadership categories of Investigator Grants.
 Prior to 2019, the Peter Doherty Biomedical Fellowship was awarded to the highest ranked recipient of the Australian-based Early Career Fellowships in the field of biomedical/basic science.

-NHMRC Frank Fenner Investigator Grant Award
+Frank Fenner Investigator Grant Award

 This award is named to honour the achievements of Professor Frank Fenner AC CMG MBE FRS FAA (1914-2010).
 Professor Fenner was a distinguished virologist who oversaw the global eradication of smallpox and the introduction of the Myxoma virus to control Australia’s rabbit plague.
-This award recognises the highest ranked applicant in the Emerging Leadership Level 1 Investigator Grant category within the Basic Science or Public Health research areas.
+This award recognises the highest ranked recipient in the Emerging Leadership Level 1 Investigator Grant category within the Basic Science or Public Health research areas.
 The grant recipient’s research focus will be in an area of international public health and will best reflect the qualities exemplified in Professor Fenner’s career.

-NHMRC Sandra Eades Investigator Grant Award
+Sandra Eades Investigator Grant Award

-NHMRC Bernie Banton Investigator Grant Award
+Bernie Banton Investigator Grant Award

 This award is named to honour Australian social justice campaigner Bernard Douglas Banton AM (1946-2007).
 He was the widely recognised face of the legal and political campaign to achieve compensation for the many sufferers of asbestos-related conditions, which they contracted after either working for the company James Hardie or being exposed to James Hardie Industries’ products.
-It is awarded to the highest ranked applicant undertaking research in mesothelioma and asbestosis in the Emerging Leadership category of Investigator Grants.
+It is awarded to the highest ranked recipient undertaking research in mesothelioma and asbestosis in the Emerging Leadership category of Investigator Grants.

-NHMRC Fiona Stanley Synergy Grant Award
+Fiona Stanley Synergy Grant Award

 This award is named to honour Professor Fiona Stanley AC FAA, an epidemiologist known for her contributions in researching the causes of major childhood illnesses such as birth defects and her focus on Aboriginal child health and wellbeing.
 Professor Stanley was the founding Director and now Patron of the Telethon Kids Institute and was named Australian of the Year in 2003.
 This award recognises the top-ranked Synergy Grant.

-NHMRC Gustav Nossal Postgraduate Scholarship Award
+Gustav Nossal Postgraduate Scholarship Award

-NHMRC Marshall and Warren Ideas Grant Awards
+Marshall and Warren Ideas Grant (Innovation) Awards

-NHMRC Clinical Trials and Cohort Studies Award
+David Cooper Clinical Trials and Cohort Studies Award

 Consumer Engagement Award

-The NHMRC Science to Art Award recognises outstanding examples of the art that can arise from the research funded by NHMRC.
+The Science to Art Award recognises outstanding examples of the art that can arise from the research funded by NHMRC.